Private Jet Airline Charters for Pets

 There are many different reasons for chartering a private aircraft to transport your pet instead of traveling by commercial airline.

-- BREED - many airlines will not accept snub nose breeds such as bulldogs, pugs, and Shih-Tzus in the cargo hold as they may develop breathing problems at high altitudes.
+- Brachycephalic breeds - many airlines will not accept snub nose breeds such as bulldogs, pugs, and Shih-Tzus in the cargo hold as they may develop breathing problems at high altitudes.

-- IMMIGRATION REQUIREMENTS - many countries will only accept pets as manifested cargo and not in the cabin.
+- Pet import requirements - many countries will only accept pets as air cargo and not in the cabin.

-So what is a traveling pet owner supposed to do?
+So what is a pet owner to do?